 Recovery

-In this guide, we break down what DOMS is, why it happens, and whether you should be chasing it or avoiding it.
+In this guide, we break down what DOMS is, why it happens.
+Whether you should be chasing it or avoiding it.

-When you perform a "novel" movement or highlight the eccentric (lowering) phase of a lift, you create microscopic tears in the muscle's contractile units (sarcomeres).
+When you perform a "novel" movement or highlight the eccentric (lowering) phase of a lift.
+You create microscopic tears in the muscle's contractile units (sarcomeres).
 This damage triggers a cascade of inflammatory markers, including prostaglandins and histamines.
-It's not the tear itself that hurts; it's the inflammatory repair process that peaks 48 hours later.
+For a deeper look at how muscles rebuild, see the science of muscle recovery.
+It's not the tear itself that hurts; it's theinflammatory repair processthat peaks 48 hours later.

 2. Soreness vs. Progress: The Adaptational Signal